What is the trial lesson like?

 Please contact me by text or email if you wish to reschedule.
 There are no fees or other penalties for missing your appointment or changing the time.
 Luckily, working work from home means that schedule changes don’t inconvenience me that much.
 I understand you all lead busy lives, so I’m happy to accommodate you whenever I can.

-Do you offer any trial lessons for people who want to test the waters before making a commitment?
+Do you offer any trial lessons for people who want to test the waters before committing to the studio?

 As with any art form, the experiences you have while studying the piano are personal and unique to you.
 While I make every effort to ensure your time at the studio is enjoyable, it’s perfectly reasonable to say that the piano just isn’t for you.
 If you are unsure about beginning lessons, please contact me to set up an appointment for a free trial lesson.
 If you find that one lesson isn’t enough to help you make up your mind, you may continue taking lessons with the weekly tuition plan for as long as you would like.